 The popularity of the traditional soup and salad bar in restaurants has slowed in recent years, but that doesn’t mean these staples in the American diet have seen their day.
-An expected CAGR of 2.9% for the soup market through 2024 still indicates growth, and the category overall still represents a significant market share.
+An expected CAGR of 2.9% (Mail this link) for the soup market through 2024 still indicates growth, and the category overall still represents a significant market share.

 While soup and salad sales are lagging at some restaurant chains, others are getting creative with their offerings and capturing the attention of patrons.
 Let’s take a look at current soup and salad trends and how innovative food manufacturers and restaurants are appealing to consumers.

 From Soup to Nuts — 2020 Soup Trends

 Consumers don’t necessarily consider soup to be a full meal; typically, people prefer to consume soup as an appetizer or snack.
 As such, instant grab-and-go soups are expected to dominate the soup market in the next few years.
 Because they’re easy to prepare, they align perfectly with other food trends that cite convenience as a main driver of sales.